Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

 For the saturated model, the model is

-where $d_{i}^{(r)}(x)$ is the number of $r$-stars with $i$ as the hub; and $d_{i}^{(t)}(x)$ is the number of triangles that contain $i$.
-Notice that in this case the sufficient statistics $d_{i}^{(r)}(x)$ are deterministic for $r\geq 2$ given $d_{i}^{(1)}(x)$.
-However, sufficient statistics in the submodels of the saturated model, $d_{i,\mathcal{C}_i^{(r)}}^{(r)}(x)$, can be random.
+where $d_{i}^{(r)}(x)$ is the number of $r$-stars with $i$ as the hub; and $d'_{i}(x)$ is the number of triangles that contain $i$.
+In this case the sufficient statistics $d_{i}^{(r)}(x)$ are determined for $r\geq 2$ by $d_{i}^{(1)}(x)$.
+However, sufficient statistics in the submodels of the saturated model, $d_{i,\mathcal{C}_i^{(r)}}^{(r)}(x)$, can be arbitrary.
 For dense dependency graphs, the correlation between sufficient statistics can be high, and in some cases there might even be linear dependencies.
 Verifying this requires a case by case verification, generally, but for sparser dependency graphs this is not an issue.